The 2-Minute Flash Interval Protocol Explained

 Exercise Pair C: Jumping Jacks + Push-Up Burpees (Beginner Entry Point)

 Jumping jacks offer a lower-impact, lower-intensity entry point for individuals beginning HIIT training.
 They are rhythmic, low-skill movements that still elevate heart rate meaningfully in 30-second maximal-speed sets.
-Boutcher (2011, PMID 21113312) noted that the cardiovascular response to high-intensity interval exercise is primarily determined by effort level — even lower-impact movements at genuine maximum speed can produce meaningful heart rate elevations.
+Boutcher (2011, PMID 21113312) noted that the cardiovascular response to high-intensity interval exercise is primarily determined by effort level, even lower-impact movements at genuine maximum speed can produce meaningful heart rate elevations.

 Jumping Jacks (Rounds 1 and 3): Maximum speed jumping jacks for 30 seconds.
 The goal is not moderate pace but genuine rapid arm-and-leg coordination that produces visible breathlessness.
 In 30 seconds at maximum speed, expect 40–55 reps.
+The arm component is what separates maximum-speed jumping jacks from a lower-body exercise: full overhead arm extension on every rep increases total metabolic demand and drives heart rate higher than leg-only movements at the same speed.

 Modified Burpees (Rounds 2 and 4): Step back rather than jump, eliminate the push-up, rise to standing.
 This removes the plyometric elements while preserving the hip-hinge and full-body coordination demand.
 Over 4–6 weeks, progress from this entry-level combination to Pair A or Pair B.